Apartments for rent in Mississippi

 Moving to Mississippi can mean a lot of different things, depending on where you're going.
 Here's a highlight of some of the state's major areas.

 Jackson: Jackson is the largest city in the state and is a great representation of the unique culture and attractions the state has to offer.
 It's a great place to find work and there's tons to do, whether you like museums or casinos and nightlife.
 This is by far the easiest place to find home rentals -- and there's a good chance you could luck out and find furnished apartments, too.

 Gulf Coast: This area draws in a lot of tourists and is famous for its mouth-watering fresh seafood, balmy sea breezes and outdoor activities such as fishing and golfing.
 It's a wonderful place to live with a vibrant and welcoming community.

-Apartment List has released results for Mississippi from the second annual Apartment List Renter Satisfaction Survey.
-The survey, which drew on responses from over 30,000 renters, provides insight into what states and cities must do to meet the needs of the 105 million American renters nationwide.
+Apartment List has released Mississippi’s results from the third annual Apartment List Renter Satisfaction Survey.
+This survey, which drew on responses from over 45,000 renters, provides insight on what states and cities must do to meet the needs of 111 million American renters nationwide.